 Three hundred years ago algebra and the arts of analytic mathematics were introduced into European thought mainly by René Descartes.
 This is one of the great intellectual revolutions in recorded history, paralleling and, in part, determining the other great revolutions in industry, politics, morals and religion.
 It has redefined and transformed our whole natural and cultural world.
 Although it is not the only focal point around which the St. John's curriculum may be organized, it is one which the College takes special care to emphasize.
 There is scarcely an item in the course which does not bear upon it.
-The last two years of the course exhibit the far-reaching changes that flow from it, and these could not be appreciated without the first two years, which cover the historical period from the Greeks to Descartes.
+The last two years of the course exhibit completely the changes in the liberal arts that flow from it, and these could not be appreciated without the first two years, which cover the historical period from the Greeks to Descartes.